 Abernathy’s group arrives at their new HQ, a converted bakery called the Greenhouse.
 They meet the elderly butler, Eddings, who gives them a tour of the house, including a “secret room” in which they can communicate with Abernathy.

-At night, Abernathy visits each member of his new team individually, to convince them of why he needs their help.
+At night, Abernathy visits each member of his new team individually, to explain why he needs their help.
 He attempts to convince Morningstar by hinting that the others will be her friends, which is not something she has many of.
 Her pale skin and white hair have made her a pariah in the church of Ell, and she is known derisively as the “White Anathema.”
-But Morningstar tells Abernathy she cannot work for him, because Sisters of Ell are not allowed outside during the day.
+But Morningstar tells Abernathy she cannot work for him, because sisters of Ell are not allowed outside during the day.

 That night, Morningstar has a Seer-dream for the first time in her life.
 She has never before received a prophetic dream, though it’s not unheard of among her sisterhood.
 She dreams of a cruel man in red armor standing atop a tower during something like an earthquake.
 Tor rushes the man, and both plunge over the railing of the tower.